 It is generally always a good idea to make a will, even if you have a living trust.
 A will provides a backup plan for any assets that do not get included in your trust.
 If there is no will when you pass, any property that was not included in your trust will go to your closest relative.
 Additionally, a will is useful for individuals with smaller estates, and it may be the only thing you need to avoid estate litigation and make the probate process simpler.

 On the other hand, since California has complex probate laws, a trust may be more appealing.
 A trust allows you to avoid probate and estate taxes, which makes it ideal for individuals with larger estates.
 However, it is more complicated to make than a will.

-A Pasadena estate planning attorney can examine what your goals are and help you determine the best way to plan your estate.
+A Pasadena attorney can examine what your goals are and help you determine the best way to plan your estate.
 Our team can provide more knowledge on the matter after looking at your unique circumstances.
-At the Law Offices of Donald P. Schweitzer, we are prepared to make sure your final wishes are kept intact.
+At the Schweitzer Law Partners, we are prepared to make sure your final wishes are kept intact.

 Call Schweitzer Law Partners for your estate planning needs at (626) 788-5225.